gusztavvargadr/vagrant/src/playground/aspnet-core/README.md

 ### Code generation

-You can access the [Yeoman-based code generation][Yeoman] on both hosts:
+You can access the [Yeoman-based code generation][Yeoman] on both guests:

 ```
 $ yo aspnet